Splash Face Painting Sponges by Jest Paint - HALF MOON (2 pieces)

 Glitter tattoos can last up to a week if you care for them well.

-There is not one best paint for body painting.
+There is no one best body paint for body painting.
 It all depends on the results you are looking for and the goal of your painting.
-For long lasting results choose alcohol based paints.
-For easy to remove and overall ease in application choose water activated body paints.
+For long-lasting results choose alcohol-based paints.
+For easy to remove and overall ease in application choose water-activated body paints.
 The best paint for body paint is ALWAYS cosmetic grade, never use products not intended for the skin.

 Buying body paints nowadays is super easy, simply google "buy body paints" and you will find hundreds of stores.
 Yet, there are a few things you should keep in mind:

-A lot of people browse the internet trying to find out if you can put acrylic paints on your body; the quick answer is no. Acrylics are not designed to be used on the skin, the pigments on acrylic paints are not cosmetic grade, meaning they can have impurities like heavy metals that can poison the skin, create chemical burns, etc. Always use cosmetic grade products.
+A lot of people browse the internet trying to find out if they can put acrylic paints on your body; the quick answer is no. Acrylics are not designed to be used on the skin, the pigments on acrylic paints are not cosmetic grade, meaning they can have impurities like heavy metals that can poison the skin, create chemical burns, etc. Always use cosmetic-grade products.

 Only face and body paints specifically designed to be used on the skin are considered safe for skin application.
-These are all cosmetic grade products and are not usually found on arts and craft stores.
-Check for brands like Fusion Body Art, Superstar, Diamond FX and more online or at our online store.
+These are all cosmetic-grade products and are not usually found in arts and craft stores.
+Check for brands like Fusion Body Art, Superstar, Diamond FX, and more online or at our online store.

 This year has just started but we can already anticipate some body art trends based on some upcoming movies and events.

 If we look at the movies that will be released during 2023 we can expect body paintings based on superheroes to continue to be very popular, specially ones inspired by Spiderman, Flash, Guardians of the Galaxy and Aquaman.

 As we continue to see more and more awareness about climate change, expect to see that reflected on all forms of art including body painting.